 How To Submit Your Employment Resignation Professionally

 When you turn in your resignation, you terminate or end your employment with your current employer.
 This resignation is your official notice that you are ending your employment relationship.
-Often submitted verbally to the person who is your boss or manager, you will also need to submit your employment resignation in writing.
-That's because your employer will want the official resignation in writing for future reference.
+Often submitted verbally to the person who is your supervisor or manager, you will also need to submit your employment resignation in writing.
+That's because your employer will want the official resignation in writing for future reference in your employee personnel file.

 Why Human Resources Needs Your Letter on File